Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

 For addressing the controllability of quasi-$\delta$ boundary control systems, it is first necessary to study the existence of solutions for the corresponding Schrödinger equation.
-Quasi-$\delta$-type boundary control systems do not have time-independent form domain, and therefore the results exposed in Section \ref{sec:form_dynamics} cannot be applied to them directly; however, the following theorem shows that those results can be applied to an equivalent system.
+Quasi-$\delta$-type boundary control systems do not have constant form domain.
+The following theorem determines equivalent systems that will be proven to have constant form domain.